YingjieQiao/TODO-List/README.md

 4. Under your Python environment, run `python3 app.py`.

-5. Open up your favourite browser and go to "http://localhost:5000".
+5. Open up your favourite browser and go to "http://localhost:5000" (while `app.py` is running).

 6. And start using this to manage your tasks!